Templar Protocol User Guide

 sign-as <account-id>

 Now the account has a position in the queue.
-Should the account wish to update the amount of the request, it can call create_supply_withdrawal_request
+Should the account wish to update the amount of the request, it can call create_supply_withdrawal_request again, however, this will also reset its position to the end of the queue.

-A supply withdrawal request can be cancelled via cancel_supply_withdrawal_request
+A supply withdrawal request can be cancelled via cancel_supply_withdrawal_request.

 In order for an account's supply withdrawal request to be fulfilled, all of the requests that are ahead of it in the queue must be fulfilled first.

-To execute the next withdrawal request, use the execute_next_supply_withdrawal_request
+To execute the next withdrawal request, use the execute_next_supply_withdrawal_request function:

 near contract call-function as-transaction \